Jump to Content

 Documenting LBMA's grant-making programs for video production, Series III contains press releases, subsidy applications, artists' applications and video proposals.
 The primary grant programs were Open Channels Television Production Grant Program, the Video Access Program, and New Visions: Video Production and Presentation Program.
 Also in Series III are records pertaining to LBMA's distribution of video art through cable programs such as Viewpoints on Video, Arts Revue, Art Off the Wall, and Shared Realities.
 These materials often include programming notes, budgets, tape rental forms, and reports for the museum's collaborative programs.

-Series VI, Videos, is still in process, with completion expected in June 2012.
-Most of the artist tapes and exhibition tapes have been cataloged and may be found in the library catalog by searching for artists' names or the titles of works or exhibitions.
-See Series VI for more information.
+Most of the artist videos Series VI and exhibition videos in Series VII have been cataloged and may be found in the library catalog by searching for artists' names or the titles of works or exhibitions.
+To browse through all cataloged works, search for the title, "Long Beach Museum of Art Video Archive."

-More than 250 tapes from the Los Angeles Woman's Building include feminist performance videos, video art, and documentation of the feminist movement in Southern California through interviews, performances, readings and other events.
+Series IX contains more than 250 tapes from the Los Angeles Woman's Building, and includes feminist performance videos, video art, and documentation of the feminist movement in Southern California through interviews, performances, readings and other events.
 The Woman's Building tapes have been cataloged and may be found by searching the library catalog for the Woman's Building in the author field.

 Arrangement note